Ramenu/quikc/README.md

 provide your own arguments to the compiler or linker then the default configuration settings will not be used.
 Also, if you provide a custom compiler that is unknown to quikc, the default configuration settings will not be used.

+> **Warning**<br>
-I do not recommend using quikc in production environments, as it hasn't been thoroughly tested.
-So it is still in beta.
+> I do not recommend using quikc in production environments, as it hasn't been thoroughly tested.
+The software is in beta.
+If you are already using
+> a different build system, please stick to it.<br>
+> <br>
+> For newer and smaller projects, quikc will work fine as long as you keep the source files in 'src' and dependencies in 'include'.
+Newer versions
+> will probably remove this restriction.

 ## Who is this for?